baidu-research/task_space/README.md

 We highlight some major results in the paper.
 A reader does not have to read the paper to grasp the main ideas.
 The paper tries to answer the question:

-*"Can we use the checkpoint zoo to build something that can adapt to unseen tasks?"*
+*"Can we use a checkpoint zoo to build something that can adapt to unseen tasks?"*

 To answer the question, first we need to understand the geometry of a space of tasks.